Libya embarks on new transition phase - RFI

 "They will find it very difficult to exert any influence in eastern Libya and even in western Libya, they will face quite a lot of opposition.
 So this is not a government that can unite Libya."

-Dbeibah was considered an outsider in the face of the camps of influential parliament speaker Aguila Saleh and powerful interior minister Fathi Bashagha.
+Dbeibah, especially given his past close ties to Kadhafi, was considered an outsider in the face of candidates of the influential speaker of the eastern-based parliament, Aguila Saleh, and powerful GNA interior minister Fathi Bashagha.

 Lacher said "the four people who were elected (Friday) don't really have a common interest... other than getting to power and maintaining themselves in power".